ska-telescope/ska-sdp-qa-signal-display/README.md

 # Link to Running Instance

-[Click here](https://sdhp.stfc.skao.int/dp-naledi/qa/display/) to access a running instance of the QA Display
+[Click here](https://sdhp.stfc.skao.int/dp-naledi/qa/display/) to access a running instance of the Signal Display